Becoming a board member is a lifelong goal for many professionals. But attaining your first board seat can feel like a tall task.

-Write a short note explaining that you're searching for a board seat and that if anything happens to cross their desk, you would be a great fit to keep you in mind.
+Write a short note explaining that you're searching for a board seat and that if anything happens to cross their desk, you would be a great fit to keep in mind.
 You’ll want to attach your board bio so they have it at hand.

 Step 2: Craft your board bio

 Many people overstress about their board bio.
-They believe that crafting a perfect bio will make or break their chances of sitting on the board.
+They believe crafting a perfect bio will make or break their chances of sitting on the board.
 But it's simply not true.

 Yes, your board bio is important.
 Providing a short, to-the-point overview of yourself will help frame the conversation.
 But again, ultimately, it comes down to the unique skills you bring to the table.
 So try not to overthink it.